suzaku/satoru.dev/content/posts/how-append-works.md

 As you can tell from the identical addresses of the first element, the three slices are pointing to the same underlying array.
 When we call `append` to add a third element to `a`, it's actually like setting the third element of the underlying array, that's why `x` also becomes `[1 2 4]`.

 So `append` is not actually a pure function, don't treat it like one!
+If you want to play with the code yourself, here's a link to the [playground](https://play.golang.org/p/OeqEZ7_3R32).